koute/cargo-web/README.md

 ## Changelog
    * `0.6.24`
       * Conditional dependencies of form `[target.'cfg(...)'.dependencies]` are now properly supported
+      * Artifacts matching `target/wasm32-unknown-unknown/*/deps/*.wasm` are now ignored; this should prevent superfluous `.wasm` artifacts generated due to dependencies also being `cdylib`s from being processed
+      * `cargo-web` is now available as a library through a `structopt`-based interface
    * `0.6.23`
       * New subcommand: `cargo web check`
       * The `wasm32-unknown-unknown` target is now the default